 Dedicated node hardware is particularly relevant for heavy users of the Lightning network.
-While a bitcoin node can be turned off and on and can easily catch up with network activity, Lightning nodes need to be online at all times in order to maintain payment channels with other nodes.
-Smartphones are typically also online 24/7 but are not suited well for this task due to large amounts of data transfer and storage capacity requirements.
+While a bitcoin node can be turned off and on and can easily catch up with network activity, Lightning nodes need to be online at all times to maintain payment channels with other nodes.
+Smartphones are typically online 24/7 but are not suited well for this task due to large amounts of data transfer and storage capacity requirements.

 Bitcoin mining has turned into a professional undertaking years ago.
 Today, dedicated hardware (so-called ASICS, or application-specific integrated circuits) is being developed that is optimized to continuously execute the Bitcoin hashing algorithm (called SHA-256) over and over until an acceptable hash is found.
 A modern miner (in 2020) can generate around 14,000,000,000,000 hashes per second.
-The more hashes generated, the higher the chance of “finding” a new block and receiving freshly minted bitcoin as a reward.
+The more hashes generated, the higher the chance of “finding” a new block and receiving freshly minted bitcoins as a reward.